rabru/chkp_json_to_policy/README.md

 cd chkp_json_to_policy
 ```

-- Depending on the management system used add the needed credentials in the ´Smart1´ or ´Smart1 Cloud´ part in `terraform.tfvars.example`.
+- Depending on the used management system add the needed credentials in the ´Smart1´ or ´Smart1 Cloud´ part in `terraform.tfvars.example`.
 - Rename `terraform.tfvars.example` to `terraform.tfvars`
 ```
 mv terraform.tfvars.example terraform.tfvars
 ```

-- Remove the checkpoint provider setup of the unused management system out of `main.tf`. ´Smart1´ is enabled by default.
+- Remove the checkpoint provider setup of the unused management system in `main.tf`. ´Smart1´ is enabled by default.

 ```
 /*